oven-sh/bun/README.md

 // unspecified version:
 import React from "react";

-// specific version:
-import React18_2 from "react@18.2.0";
+// set version in import specifier: (only supported if no package.json is present) import React18_2 from "react@18.2.0";

-// range version:
-import React18 from "react@^18";
+// range version: (only supported if no package.json is present) import React18 from "react@^18";
 ```

 It will check the lockfile for the version.
 If the lockfile doesn't have a version, it will check the nearest `package.json` for a `react` dependency and use that version.
-If the `package.json` doesn't have a `react` dependency, it will use the latest version installed on-disk in Bun's shared global cache.
-If no version is installed in the global cache, it will install the latest version from npm's registry.
+If the `package.json` doesn't have a `react` dependency, it will use the latest version.
+If the latest version is not installed in the global cache, it will download the latest version from npm's registry.

+Lowlights:

+- TypeScript type support is not implmented yet.

+#### Resolving packages

+`bun install` uses a shared global cache.
+After packages install, we add a symlink indexing the version of the package to allow us to quickly see what versions of a package are installed on-disk.

+Bun's module resolver shares the same global cache as `bun install` so it can resolve packages without needing to install them into a local `node_modules` folder.
+Instead, it uses the global cache to resolve packages.

 When you import a module like `lodash` in Bun without a node_modules folder, here's what happens: